 Under normal operation, a client sends a search request to the Enterprise server (1), which in turn forwards the request to the primary and backup union member (2a and 2b).
-The search is then carried out by both primary and backup union member, and the search result returned to the Enterprise server (3a and 3b).
+The search is then carried out by both primary and backup union members, and the search result is returned to the Enterprise server (3a and 3b).
 The search result that reaches the Enterprise server first, is immediately sent back to the client (4), while any search result reaching the Enterprise after the first one is simply ignored.

 The below screenshot illustrates how the system functions if the primary union member fails:

 If the primary union member fails (note that the same would apply if the backup union member fails), then the situation is as follows: